ZeyadAwdallah/BLEU/README.md

 - **Project**: Choose one of the following:
   - Develop a real-time analytics platform.
   - Build a scalable data pipeline.
 ---

+# Supplemental Resources
+- **Open DSA Book:** Use this online resource for additional practice problems in DSA.
+- **3Blue1Brown:** Enhance your understanding of mathematical concepts relevant to computer science with these engaging video lectures.

+---